Atomic clock: Accuracy

 The accuracy of atomic clocks has improved continuously since the first prototype in the 1950s.
 The first generation of atomic clocks were based on measuring caesium, rubidium, and hydrogen atoms.
-In a time period from 1959 to 1998, NIST developed a series of seven caesium-133 microwave clocks named NBS-1 to NBS-6 and NIST-7 after the agency changed its name from the National Bureau of Standards to the National Institute of Standards and Technology.
-The first clock had an accuracy of ×10^-11, and the last clock had an accuracy of ×10^-15.
+In a time period from 1959 to 1998, NIST developed a series of seven caesium-133 microwave clocks, the NBS-1 to NBS-6, and the NIST-7 after the National Bureau of Standards changed to its current name.
+The first clock had an accuracy of ×10^-11, increasing to ×10^-15, or one per quadrillion, for the last clock.
 The clocks were the first to use a caesium fountain, which was introduced by Jerrod Zacharias, and laser cooling of atoms, which was demonstrated by Dave Wineland and his colleagues in 1978.

 The next step in atomic clock advances involves going from accuracies of ×10^-15 to accuracies of ×10^-18 and even ×10^-19.
 (Note: Researchers at the University of Wisconsin-Madison have demonstrated a clock that will not lose a second in 300 billion years.)
 The goal is to redefine the second when clocks become so accurate that they will not lose or gain more than a second in the age of the universe.
 (Note: One second in 13.8 billion years, the age of the universe, is an accuracy of 2.3×10^-18.)
 To do so, scientists must demonstrate the accuracy of clocks that use strontium and ytterbium and optical lattice technology.
 Such clocks are also called optical clocks where the energy level transitions used are in the optical regime (giving rise to even higher oscillation frequency), which thus, have much higher accuracy as compared to traditional atomic clocks.

 The goal of an atomic clock with ×10^-16 accuracy was first reached at the United Kingdom's National Physical Laboratory's NPL-CsF2 caesium fountain clock and the United States' NIST-F2.
 The increase in precision from NIST-F1 to NIST-F2 is due to liquid nitrogen cooling of the microwave interaction region; the largest source of uncertainty in NIST-F1 is the effect of black-body radiation from the warm chamber walls.

 The performance of primary and secondary frequency standards contributing to International Atomic Time (TAI) is evaluated.
 The evaluation reports of individual (mainly primary) clocks are published online by the International Bureau of Weights and Measures (BIPM).